AlanBarber/bitcheck/docs/USAGE_EXAMPLES.md

 # ERROR: --recursive cannot be used with --file
 bitcheck --file test.txt --check --recursive
 # Single file mode processes only one file, not directories

+# ERROR: --info requires --file
+bitcheck --info
+# Must specify a file with --file when using --info

+# ERROR: --list cannot be used with --file
+bitcheck --file test.txt --list
+# List mode shows all files, not a single file
 ```

 ## Understanding Output Tags